11 FAM 600

 d.
 Employees are reminded that the Hatch Act and related restrictions extend to political activity taking place online, including via social media, on both personal and official accounts.
 The Office of Special Counsel has issued guidance on use of social media on both personal and official accounts, which should be consulted in conjunction with the guidance referenced in 11 FAM 614.1, paragraph a.

 e.
 Employees may not engage in political activity on official social media accounts and websites.
-Political activity includes linking to content (including individual communications like tweets or posts) directed at the success or failure of political parties, partisan political groups, or candidates for partisan political office, as well as linking to the websites or social mediate accounts of such entities.
+Political activity includes linking to content (including individual communications like tweets or posts) directed at the success or failure of political parties, partisan political groups, or candidates for partisan political office, as well as linking to the websites or social media accounts of such entities.
 Political activity also includes liking, following, or friending such content, websites, and accounts.
 The Ethics Office can be consulted for guidance.

 11 FAM 614.2 Representation of Third Parties